Surface Adaptive Kit shows Microsoft is serious about accessibility

 The Surface Adaptive Kit features several sets of adhesive bump labels to provide better touch sensing for key caps, including translucent labels that don't obscure the keys, port indicator labels, and opener support for those with motor disabilities.

-During the Microsoft Fall 2021 Event, Kris Hunter, principle director of Devices UX Research and Accessibility, and Dave Dame, Director of Accessibility for Devices, demonstrated how the Surface Adaptive Kit can be used to do everything from identify ports to assist users in opening their devices using pull tabs and lanyards.
+During the Microsoft Fall 2021 event, Kris Hunter, principle director of Devices UX Research and Accessibility, and Dave Dame, Director of Accessibility for Devices, demonstrated how the Surface Adaptive Kit can be used to do everything from identify ports to assisting users in opening their devices using pull tabs and lanyards.

 "It's not simply about creating accessible technology," said Dame, who has cerebral palsy, "it's about what the person can achieve and experience because of that technology."